 Stage 4: Optimizing user acquisition

-Moonee applied the same level of focus to optimizing their user acquisition, using ironSource's Ad Revenue Measurement tool to measure the amount of ad revenue generated by the users they acquired and optimizing accordingly.
-Ad Revenue Measurement informed them of the exact ROAS of specific segments and campaigns from UA activity.
+Moonee applied the same level of focus to optimizing their user acquisition, using ironSource's impression level revenue tool to measure the amount of ad revenue generated by the users they acquired and optimizing accordingly.
+Impression level revenue informed them of the exact ROAS of specific segments and campaigns from UA activity.
 Moonee, therefore, knew where to reinvest its resources, bid more aggressively and, ultimately, scale.

 At the same time, Playworks’ ongoing cycle of creative optimization for playable ads continued to contribute to Square Bird’s growth and ascent to the top of the charts.
 The constant creative optimization meant that when Moonee raised its bids, it achieved a huge spike in DAU.
 The process can be split into two parts: the video and the end card.
 The key is finding the winning combination of the best end card and the best video; it’s a constant back and forth to optimize this creative set.

 On the top charts